-We have audited the financial statements of the Exxon Valdez Oil Spill Trustee Council Trust Funds, Oil Spill Investment Fund and Oil Spill Settlement Fund as of and for the year ended June 30, 2005 and nine months ended June 30, 2004, and the Natural Resource Damage Assessment and Restoration Fund (NRDA&R) as of September 30, 2005 and 2004 as listed in the accompanying table of contents, and have issued our report thereon dated March 3, 2006.
+We have audited the financial statements of the Exxon Valdez Oil Spill Trustee Council Trust Funds, Oil Spill Investment Fund and Oil Spill Settlement Fund as of and for the year ended June 30, 2006 and 2005, and the Natural Resource Damage Assessment and Restoration Fund (NRDA&R) as of September 30, 2006 and 2005, as listed in the accompanying table of contents, and have issued our report thereon dated February 2, 2007.
 These financial statements are the responsibility of the Exxon Valdez Oil Spill Trustee Council's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.